mrnugget/watchgopher/README.md

 ## Configuration

-The basic pattern of a Watchgopher configuration file is this:
+The basic, required pattern of a Watchgopher configuration file is this:

 ```
 {